 You have two years to file a wrongful death lawsuit in Texas.
 Two important exceptions exist to this statute of limitations, however.
-First, the cause of a person’s death is not always immediately known, so a liable party may not be revealed until much later.
+First, the cause of a person’s death is not always immediately known.
+A liable party may not be revealed until much later.
 A family learns after the fact that another party’s negligence caused a loved one’s death.
 The limitations period will then be two years from the date they knew.
 That, or when they should have known that another party’s negligence caused a loved one’s death.
 In Texas, a person who is younger than 18 years of age is considered to be “under a legal disability.”
 State law provides that the time of disability will not be included in a limitation period.
 For example, children who had a parent killed will have two years to file a lawsuit when they turn 18 years of age.

 What kinds of damages can be recovered in a wrongful death case?

 A considerable number of wrongful death cases will be resolved through settlements because many insurance companies for negligent parties will ultimately determine that settling a case is more economically favorable than taking it to trial.
 Some cases do ultimately end up in court, and a victim who proves their case could be awarded compensatory damages.
 Compensatory damages are usually a combination of economic damages or tangible losses that can be calculated and proven, and non-economic damages, which deal with more subjective harm that cannot be quantified.

 Economic damages usually include awards for medical bills, lost earning capacity of the deceased, and property damage, while noneconomic damages may be awards for loss of companionship, emotional distress, or loss of consortium.
 Punitive damages (sometimes referred to as exemplary damages or vindictive damages) are awarded in a very rare number of cases

 Is a survival claim the same thing as a wrongful death claim?